You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

 This is a walking tour and involves occasional walking up&down the stairs.

-Follow your Vatican guide past the long line and go directly inside the Vatican Museums.
+Follow your Vatican guide past the long general public line and go directly to the "special entrance" area to access the Vatican Museums at 8:00am.

 With a visual aid in hand, be among the first people to walk into the spectacular Sistine Chapel and admire the masterpiece of Michelangelo, leaving the crowds waiting in line outside.